Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

   <li>Can change the URL bar font (You have to change the commented line on userchrome to use it).</li>
   <li>Can change the tabs position under the URL bar (You have to change the commented line on userchrome to use it).</li>
 </ul>
-<p>You can turn these features on or off changing the commented lines on the CSS file (To change them you just have to open the userchrome.css with notepad or any code editor, and encase between "/*" and "*/" the lines you don't want to take effect)</p>
+<p>You can turn these features on or off changing the commented lines on the CSS file (To change them you just have to open the userchrome.css with notepad or any code editor, and encase between "/*" and "*/" (without the quotation marks) the lines you don't want to take effect)</p>

 <h2>Installation</h2>